PacketAnglers/atd-avd-l2ls-campus/README.md

 # Cleveland ATD - 11/02/2022

-The following repo builds an L2LS Campus fabric.
+The following repo builds an L2LS Campus fabric and deploys the configurations on Data Center (S1) on the Dual DC ATD Lab.

 ![Topo](images/ATD-Campus-Topo.png)